Manthanpelne/Manthanpelne/README.md

 - 👨‍💻 All of my projects are available at [https://manthanpelne.github.io/](https://manthanpelne.github.io/)

-- 💬 Ask me about **HTML,CSS, Javascript ,Nodejs, Express, MongoDB**
+- 💬 Ask me about **HTML,CSS, JavaScript ,Node.js, Express.js, MongoDB**

 - 📫 How to reach me **manthanpelneoo7@gmail.com**